kids encyclopedia robot

 Works

-Dame Emma Thompson DBE (born 15 April 1959) is a British actress and writer.
-Her accolades, covering a career spanning more than four decades, include two Academy Awards, three BAFTA Awards, two Golden Globe Awards and a Primetime Emmy Award.
+Dame Emma Thompson DBE (born 15 April 1959) is a British actress and screenwriter.
+Her work spans over four decades of screen and stage, and her accolades include two Academy Awards, three BAFTA Awards, two Golden Globe Awards and a Primetime Emmy Award.
 In 2018, she was made a Dame (DBE) by Queen Elizabeth II for her contributions to drama.

 Born to actors Eric Thompson and Phyllida Law, Thompson was educated at Newnham College, Cambridge, where she became a member of the Footlights troupe, and appeared in the comedy sketch series Alfresco (1983–1984).
 In 1985, she starred in the West End revival of the musical Me and My Girl, which was a breakthrough in her career.
 In 1987, she came to prominence for her performances in two BBC series, Tutti Frutti and Fortunes of War, winning the BAFTA TV Award for Best Actress for her work on both series.
 In the early 1990s, she often collaborated with then-husband, actor and director Kenneth Branagh, in films such as Henry V (1989), Dead Again (1991), and Much Ado About Nothing (1993).